HyunJaePi/StockChartLite/README.md

 ## Motivation:
 As a scientist, I wanted to analyze and plot some publicly available data.
-This app retrieves API data of stock and displays the results.
+This app retrieves API data of stock and displays the result.

 ## Installation
 npm install